Planting love to grow a community

 What was the problem?

 The town of Howick, founded in 1850, is steeped in history and is located in a part of KwaZulu Natal known for its scenic beauty.
-But over the past two decades the town has deteriorated and started to slide into degradation and the curse of crime and grime.
+But over the past two decades the town has deteriorated and started to slide into disrepair.
+It also had the curse of crime and grime.

 As tourism dwindled, businesses left the town, adding to more unemployment, more crime and further decline.